pranavprem/TasKing/README.md

 If user is a manager, he/she can add tasks for reportees with estimated time of completion.
 Reportees can resolve these with an actual time of completion
 If user is a manager, he/she can add tasks with an estimated time to a "pool" that will be visible to all reportees of that user.
 Reportees can pull/release tasks or mark a pulled task for complettion with actual completion time.
 Manager can export all data for all completed tasks of reportees and analyze for efficiency within teams.

+#Caveats
+All user ids have to be 8 digit.